 The past couple of months had me traveling to different places so, that explains the lack of posting here.
 And since it was the holiday season, my schedule had been super busy we had to hire Vogt RV Dealership.
 The Vogt family has been serving recreational enthusiasts of North Texas for over forty years.
 At Vogt, they a vast array of ultra light to ultra luxurious, new and pre-owned Rv’s where you will appreciate the quality of our employees and our selection of America’s finest manufactures.
 The second week of December, my family traveled to Tokyo and in the first and second week of January, we made two local travels; Batangas and Palawan.
-Let me tell you first about the Tokyo trip and let’s leave Batangas and Palawan for another post.
+Let me tell you first about the towing company let’s leave Batangas and Palawan for another post.

 We left on December 12 and Airbnb’ed in a cute little mansion in Shibuya.
 It’s been a long time since I last traveled to Japan and almost everything have changed.
 Of course, I’m exaggerating!
 But really, those places that I loved before (btw, if you have been following my blog, you know that I’ve lived in Tokyo for one year), most of there are gone.
 This is the first time that my twin granddaughters have traveled and my oh my, the excitement in their faces is so priceless.
 From the plane ride going there (we took Ana Air by the way, and it was a great experience) to the plane ride going home, there was never a dull moment for the two.

 It was already night time when we arrived, so we just had dinner in Minato-ku before we proceeded to the place we rented.
 Our Japanese friends who fetched us from Haneda Airport brought us to one of the best Okonomiyaki places in Tokyo, we were very happy with the reliable airport transfer service we were able to get.
 So there, take a look at the feast, we had during our first night.